qudra28/qudra28/README.md

 and will be graduating in 2028!.

 ###    Major: 🎓
--Cybersecurity & IT Major
+ - Cybersecurity & IT Major
--📅 Expected Graduation: 2028
+ - 📅 Expected Graduation 2028